 Most economists are counting on fear of such a disaster to prod Congress and the White House to make a deal.
 But analysts expect the Social Security tax cut and extended unemployment benefits to end.
 Those two changes would lower growth by 0.7 percentage point next year, the CBO estimates.

 Under that scenario, Social Security taxes would revert back to 6.2 percent on the first $110,000 of income, up from 4.2 percent.
 The increase would cost someone earning $50,000 an extra $1,000 a year, or nearly $20 a week.

 For all their combative rhetoric, the White House and House Republicans have identified areas that could underpin a budget deal.
-Both sides concede, for example, that higher tax revenue and lower spending on programs like Medicare will be included.
+Both sides concede, for example, that higher tax revenue and lower spending on programs like Medicare, the government health insurance program for the elderly, will be included.